Wisconsin / Waukesha County

 Healthcare

-Delafield offers excellent access to healthcare, with major hospitals like ProHealth Oconomowoc Memorial and Aurora Medical Center Summit nearby.
-With 2.7 physicians per 1,000 residents and nearly 97% health insurance coverage, residents can expect quality and accessible medical services.
-The city’s healthcare index of 78.2 indicates reliable and comprehensive care.
+Delafield residents have access to quality healthcare, with major hospitals like ProHealth Oconomowoc Memorial Hospital and Aurora Medical Center Summit nearby.
+The community benefits from a high physician-to-resident ratio of 2.7 per 1,000 people and 96.8% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals